Oscar-Ivs/mintkit-hub/README.md

 Custom script written for this project, based on common responsive navigation patterns and standard DOM APIs.
 Reference material: MDN Web Docs (DOM `classList`, event listeners, ARIA attributes).

+---

+### Public Storefront Link — Copy / Share Buttons (JS)

+**Purpose:**
+On the “My storefront” page, users can quickly copy their public storefront URL or share it using the device share sheet.

+**How it works (high level):**
+- **Copy** uses the browser Clipboard API to copy the URL string.
+- **Share** uses the Web Share API where supported (mainly mobile browsers).
+If unsupported, the button can be hidden/disabled.

+**Browser APIs used:**
+- `navigator.clipboard.writeText()` (Clipboard API)
+- `navigator.share()` (Web Share API)

+**Notes / limitations:**
+- Clipboard API generally requires **HTTPS** (localhost is usually allowed for development).
+- Web Share API availability varies by browser/device; it is commonly supported on mobile.

+**Source / attribution:**
+- Script logic inspired by standard DOM event patterns and Web API usage examples from MDN documentation.
+- Implementation was adapted to MintKit Hub UI and layout.

+**UX detail:**
+- After a successful copy action, the UI should provide feedback (e.g., temporary “Copied!” label, small toast message, or button text change).

 </details>